Sitecorgi/UninstallSitecore9/README.md

-# UninstallSitecore9
+# Uninstall Sitecore 9

-Short and simple PowerShell Script to uninstall a Sitecore9 instance from a local development environment setup.
+Sitecore Install Framework (SIF) to uninstall a Sitecore9 instance from a local development environment setup.
 This can also be run if your installation fails to complete and your environment requires cleaning up.

+This module should be place in a folder in the modules directory of your PowerShell installation, typically C:\Program Files\WindowsPowerShell\Modules

-n.b this will not remove the solr services although that can be added with a very small modification to the script
+n.b this will not remove the solr services

+To use:

+* Please ensure that SIF is installed
+* Modify the parameters in Install-Config.json to suit your needs
+* Open a PS console at the location of your Install-Config.json
+* The cmdlet to invoke is Install-SitecoreConfiguration .\Install-Config.json

 ## Parameters